mine-cetinkaya-rundel/jsm2018-schedule/README.md

 # jsm2018-schedule

-A shiny app to browse the schedule
+A shiny app to browse the JSM 2018 schedule